hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 ### The Birth of NoSQL

 NoSQL is the latest attempt to break the stranglehold of SQL.
+Initially they essociated with nosql hashtag.

+But now they sell as not only sql.

 There are several reasons for the adoption of NoSQL: